leadedge/SpoutRecorder/README.md

 and to change the options.

 After build, SpoutRecorder.exe is copied to the "Binaries" folder.\
 Videos are saved to "\DATA\Videos".
+If you want to add audio, copy the audio file you want to "\DATA\Audio" and use ""aa-audio.bat" in the "\DATA\Scripts" folder.

-The DATA folder must be within the folder containing the executable file.\
+It's best to run this from a command prompt console so that you can see any see any errors.
-For development, this may be "..\x64\Release".
+The combined "out" file can be found in the "\DATA\Scripts" folder

 FFmpeg.exe is required in "\DATA\FFMPEG".